Visual-Capture/VisualCapture.nl/README.md

 ## Contact Us

-If you're interested in learning more about our services or would like to book a
+If you're interested in learning more about our services or would like to book a photography session or web product, please contact us at info@visualcapture.nl or visit our website at https://www.visualcapture.nl.

+Thank you for considering VisualCapture.nl for your photography and web development needs!